 There could be a million and one reasons why you’ve decided to look into outsourcing for your company.
-You could see it as a cost-saving measure, latching onto a time tested model that could boost your company’s productivity while slashing its budget in a matter of weeks.
-Perhaps you heard good things about it from a colleague, friend, or an informative online article about the differences between onshore and offshore software development.
+You could see it as a cost-saving measure, latching onto a time-tested model that could boost your company’s productivity while slashing its budget in a matter of weeks.
+Perhaps you heard good things about it from a colleague, or friend, or an informative online article about the differences between onshore and offshore software development.
 Whatever it may be, you’re here now.

 As you probably have already determined, the term “outsourcing” does not simply refer to shipping off labor to foreign countries across the ocean.
 The process as a whole is a partnership made with another company to collaborate on a project or several projects in tandem with your organization, and from there it splits into two distinct models: onshore and offshore outsourcing.

 When you’ve decided to pursue these different models of enterprise service delivery in software development and digital services, one of the most common reasons is that you don’t possess the right in-house team to handle the project.
 Which model you end up selecting, however, is of critical importance due to the inherent differences between them.